Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Introduction

 Finally, we study the properties of evaporating non-singular Reissner-Nordstr\"om spacetime.
 Frolov pointed out interesting properties in an evaporating Hayward ``black hole'' spacetime without an event horizon, i.e. the existence of the repeller (or equivalently, the quasi-horizon) and the attractor of outgoing null geodesics \cite{Frolov:2014jva}.
 Due to the existence of the attractor, extremely strong blueshift of outcoming photons occurs at the last stage of evaporation.
 We study how such properties depend on the charge in our system.

 This paper is organized as follows.
 In the next section, we review the spacetime structures of the collapse of the charged matter and its evaporation studied by Kaminaga~\cite{Kaminaga:1988pg}, since it is closely related to our study in this paper.
 In Sect.~\ref{Sec:regularization}, we discuss how to regularize the metric of a Reissner-Nordstr\"om spacetime, and explain two methods of the regularization of charged Vaidya spacetimes that will be used in this paper.
 In Sect.~\ref{Sec:Self-similar-model}, we study the self-similar model of the collapse and the evaporation of charged matter where the scale $\ell$ of the regularization of the central singularity is time dependent.
 In Sect.~\ref{Sec:Non-self-similar}, the case where $\ell$ is time independent is analyzed.
 Section~\ref{Sec:summary} is devoted to a summary and discussions.
 In Appendix~\ref{Appendix:Self-similar}, the detailed calculation of the homothetic Killing vector field in the self-similar model is presented, and in Appendix~\ref{Appendix:AH}, how to solve for the location of the apparent horizons in Vaidya spacetimes is explained.
-We present the detailed calculations for the structures of the collapse domain in Appendix~\ref{Appendix:Collapse-domain}, and how to connect the domain of the outgoing Hawking flux in Appendix~\ref{Appendix:Outer-domain}.
-In Appendix~\ref{Appendix:Geometrical-quantities}, calculations for the geometric quantities of regularized charged Vaidya spacetimes are presented.
+We present the detailed calculations for the structures of the collapse domain in Appendix~\ref{Appendix:Collapse-domain}.
+In Appendix~\ref{Appendix:Geometrical-quantities}, calculations for the Riemann invariants of regularized charged Vaidya spacetimes are presented.
+Furthermore, we examine the properties of the Einstein tensor of regularized charged Vaidya spacetimes and in particular, discuss in which regions the null and dominant energy conditions are satisfied if these spacetimes are realized in the framework of general relativity.
+The characteristics of the apparent horizons in these spacetimes are also discussed.
+In Appendix~\ref{Appendix:Outer-domain}, we discuss how to connect the inner and outer domains, in which ingoing and outgoing Hawking fluxes are present, respectively, along the pair-creation surface.
 In Appendix~\ref{Appendix:Penrose_different}, we present the Penrose diagram that is drawn in a different method from that of the main text.
 Throughout the paper, we use the unit in which the speed of light and the gravitational constant are unity, $c=G=1$.